 Two committee Democrats said this panel made up of eight Republicans and seven Democrats was clearly leaning in favor of the motion last week to have the hearings, but now is closely divided and possibly inclined against it.

-They attributed the shift to last week's closed briefings given by top administration officials to the full House and Senate intelligence committees, and to private appeals to wavering GOP senators by officials, including Vice President Cheney.
+They attributed the shift to last week's closed briefings given by top administration officials to the full House and Senate intelligence committees and to private appeals to wavering GOP senators by officials including Vice President Cheney.

 Let me tell you what probably happened here.

-Olympia Snow said probably thought that Bush was doing exactly what the media was lying about Bush doing.
+Olympia Snow probably thought that Bush was doing exactly what the media was lying about Bush doing.

 Here's who in Congress we told.

-There's no other way this could happen, other than for these people to find out what the program actually is.
+There's no other way this could happen other than for these people to find out what the program actually is.

 And maybe we're also told of some of the successes that the program has had.